-c.
-Advisor's Role
+b.
+Advisor's Role in Meetings and Interviews

 The parties may be accompanied by their Advisor in all meetings and interviews at which the party is entitled to be present, including intake and interviews.
 Advisors should help the parties prepare for each meeting and are expected to advise ethically, with integrity, and in good faith.